An explicit algorithm for normal forms in small overlap monoids: A practical normal form algorithm

 \subsection{Statement of the algorithm}

-In this section, we describe the main algorithm of this paper which returns the lexicographically least word equivalent to an input word.
-Roughly speaking, the input word is read from left to right, clean prefixes of the form $uXY$ for $u \in A^*$ are found and replaced with a lexicographically smaller word if possible.
+In this section, we describe the main algorithm of this paper for computing the lexicographically least word equivalent to an input word.
+Roughly speaking, the input word is read from left to right, clean overlap prefixes of the form $uXY$ for $u \in A^*$ are found and replaced with a lexicographically smaller word if possible.
 Subsequently, the next clean overlap prefix of this form after $uXY$ is found, and the process is repeated.
-The algorithm is formally defined in Algorithm~\ref{algorithm-normalform}.
+The algorithm is formally defined in \cref{algorithm-normalform}.